bfcy/passphrase/readme.md

-A Pass Phrase Generator
+## A Pass Phrase Generator
-Rather than using random letters, numbers and special characters to create a password, a pass phrase consisting of a series of words can be more secure and memorable.
+Passwords consisting of random letters, numbers and special characters can be hard to memorize.
+But a password consisting of a series of words can be more memorable, and secure.

-Getting Started
+## Getting Started
 You can clone this and run it with Python.

-Prerequisites
+## Prerequisites
 Python

-Author
+## Author
 BFCY

-References
+## References
 Background info and wordlist from: https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases http://www.webplaces.com/passwords/passphrase-word-lists.htm